Njan Marykutty Review: Jayasurya Is Matchless In This Film That Is The Need Of The Hour!

 Both the halves of the film have been evenly placed and Njan Marykutty is largely informative.
 There are moments in the film where it could have gone a bit too preachy but they have been complemented well with situations close to reality, towards which the society has often turned a blind eye.
 Marykutty's friends, family and the representatives of the highly conservative society etc., are a part of the narrative.
 All these have been embedded in the film in an engaging and entertaining manner.

-Morever, Njan Marykutty doesn't resort itself to criticisms alone as it also features a group of characters, who are supportive to the film's protagonist.
-The amount of positivity and confidence that the protagonist has will trasnpire to the normal audiences and make them think from Marykutty's view point.
-Definitely, Njan Marykutty is not devoid of shortcomings but the good intent of the film & the positivity that it radiates, does overcome all those minor flaws.
+Moreover, Njan Marykutty doesn't resort itself to criticisms alone as it also features a group of characters, who are supportive to the film's protagonist.
+The amount of positivity and confidence that the protagonist has will transpire to the normal audiences and make them think from Marykutty's viewpoint.
+Definitely, Njan Marykutty is not devoid of shortcomings but the good intent of the film & the positivity that it radiates does overcome all those minor flaws.

 Verdict